Trying to find second phone number app for Android, but not sure where to start?

 - Does not support mass texting

 - Receiving two-factor authorization texts can’t be guaranteed*

 * Keep in mind this is a limitation with all second number apps.
-In many cases, services that use two-factor authentication don’t allow virtual phone numbers to be used during the registration or verification step.
+In many cases, two-factor authentication services don’t allow virtual phone numbers to be used during the registration or verification step.

-OpenPhone is a virtual phone system built to help you communicate efficiently with the rest of the world.
+OpenPhone is a virtual phone system built to help you build meaningful relationships with your customers effortlessly.
 Your team can use OpenPhone from any Android cell phone, as well as iOS devices (iPhone and iPad), laptops, and computers.

 OpenPhone can easily scale with you as your team grows.
 Each user on your plan comes with one free local US, Canadian, or North American toll-free number.
 If you need more phone numbers than users on your plan, additional lines are $5 per number per month.

 You can assign each of your teammates their own OpenPhone number.
 Plus, you have the option to also add multiple team members to a single shared number, which lets everyone on your team share responsibility for incoming calls.
 Whenever someone calls a shared number, everyone on your team who’s available can receive notifications until someone picks up.
 This means customers always have someone available at the other end of the line — and your team never misses an important call.

 Compared to other second number apps for Android, OpenPhone lets you easily build a professional phone presence for your business.
 You can: